Robromano1/Travelization/README.md

 # About Travelization
-Travelization is a data visualization of the most popular tourist and vacation destinations.
+Travelization is a data visualization of the most and least popular tourist and vacation destinations.

 # Technologies
 * Vanilla JavaScript